 In the eighteenth century organists of the church included Obadiah Shuttleworth (who also played first violin in the concerts at the Swan Tavern, Cornhill, where later the eight-year-old Mozart was exhibited daily from twelve to three o'clock to anybody who could afford the 2s 6d admission charge).
 The Master of the King's Music, William Boyce, played at St Michael's for thirty-two years, to be succeeded by Theodore Aylward (the Gresham Professor of Music).
 Another Gresham Professor, the glee-composer R J S Stevens, served St Michael's for 29 years.
 Later in the nineteenth century Richard Limpus founded the [Royal] College of Organists at the church, and it was here that the College's early fellowship and associateship examinations were held.

 During the twentieth century St Michael's had only four organists, of whom Harold Darke was in post for fifty years (1916-66).
 He is widely known for his carol 'In the bleak midwinter' and his communion settings in F, E and A minor.
 He gave more than 1,800 of the Monday lunchtime recitals, and directed the St Michael's Singers.
 He was followed by Richard Popplewell (1966-79) and Jonathan Rennert, who has led the music since 1979.

 'St Michael's has been renowned for its musical excellence for more than six hundred years.'

-In addition to the Sunday services, the church is the venue for many City of London memorial services and livery company services, as well as weddings, carol services and celebrations of the New Year, Ash Wednesday, Ascension Day and Corpus Christi -- all featuring music of a high standard.
+In addition to the Sunday services, the church is the venue for many City of London memorial services and livery company services, as well the New Year, Ash Wednesday, Ascension Day and Corpus Christi -- all featuring music of a high standard.

 On Mondays at 1.00pm there takes place a fifty-minute organ recital, either by Jonathan Rennert or by a distinguished visiting recitalist.
 Admission is free.
 There is a retiring collection.